Below are answers to frequently asked questions about Murray Edwards College from offer holders.

 I am concerned about storing computers or musical instruments during the vacation.
 Do you have room for these?

-We have a Valuables Store for storing computers and musical instruments at the end of term.
+We have a Valuables Store for storing computers and musical instruments at the end of Term.
+Please contact the Accommodation Office to make arrangements to store your computer and/or musical instruments.
+All items must be labelled with your name and CRSid (University email address).

 What about insuring my possessions?